chrisben/imgcache.js/README.md

 Used with imagesloaded as shown in examples/example2.html, you can see that it can automatically:
 * store images in cache
-* replace images with cached version if fail to load This is the best solution I have found so far to provide easy caching of images within a phonegap web app.
+* replace images with cached version if they fail to load (offline / busy server..)
+This is the best solution I have found so far to provide easy caching of images within a phonegap web app.

 This library works with Phonegap/Cordova 1.7 so the supported platforms should be:
-* Android
+* Android [TESTED]
+* iOS [TESTED]
 * BlackBerry WebWorks (OS 5.0 and higher)
-* iOS
 * Windows Phone 7 ( Mango )

 It has also been made to work with the original html5 File API - currently only implemented in recent Chrome versions - to speed up testing of a whole web application from the desktop.

-All methods are asynchronous.
-Use callbacks if required.
+All methods are asynchronous : use callbacks if required.

 Requirements
 ------------